tolauwae/phd-thesis/src/oop/oop.typ

 The closure consists of the code which performs the action over the non-transferable resource.
 #note[We use the terms _forward_ and _backward_ transfer to refer to the direction of the state changes, similar to program slicing.]The backward transfer function $t$, returns the state $s'$ needed to perform the action, given the arguments $v^*$ and the current state $s$ of the server.
 The forward transfer function $r$, produces the state $s'$ that has been altered by execution the action given the state $s$ after executing the action on the client.
-We refer to elements of named tuples, such as the transfer function as $a_(transfer)$.
+We refer to elements of named tuples, such as the transfer function as $a_(transfer)$, or the action table $s_act$.

 //To accommodate the semantics of the out-of-place debugger, we make a small modification to the semantics of WebAssembly, by adding a special label $Inv$ for invoking a series of WebAssembly instructions.

 Naturally, the semantics of actions needs to be define both for when the debugger is active and during normal execution.
-On the bottom of @oop:fig:invoking, we show how actions are executed during normal execution.
+@oop:fig:invoking shows how actions are executed during normal execution.
-Actions are defined in a global action table $A$, separate from WebAssembly functions.
 Whenever a function is called that is not present in the current instance $i$, the action rule finds the closure in the action table and shifts execution to evaluating the closure.
 This is similar to how the WebAssembly semantics handles function calls.
 Important to note is that actions are atomic, and reduce to a single value in one step, $\{s; v^*; call a_(code) \} multi(wasmarrow) \{s'; v'^*; v\}$.
-While we could relax this condition for synchronous events, the semantics to support asynchronous events would become more complex as shown in Section~\ref{oop:Asynchronous}.
+While we could relax this condition for synchronous events, the semantics to support asynchronous events would become more complex as shown in @oop:Asynchronous.
 In the next section we give an overview of the semantics of actions during debugging.

 === Configuration of the Stateful Out-of-place Debugger